matikepa/matsonkepson.github.io/content/blog/post009-how-to-train-new-junior-employees-efficiently/index.md

 Creating a supportive environment for different kinds of questions, providing additional resources, promoting incremental learning are crucial steps.
-The feedback loop is also highlighted, encouraging constructive criticism that develops critical thinking, do not forget about lot of hands-on practice.
+The feedback loop is also highlighted, encouraging constructive criticism that develops critical thinking.
+Remember to include plenty of hands-on practice.
 Overall, these strategies aim to ensure that new team members quickly become valuable contributors to any organization.